 To see a short demonstration of how Anchor Transform works, watch the video below:

 Maya : Anchor Transform from Robert Joosten on Vimeo.

 Why won't it install?

-As with many free plugins, Anchor Transform can be a bit fiddly to install successfully.
+As with many free plugins, Anchor Transform can be fiddly to install successfully.

 In theory, installation should pull up a user window that looks like this (see below).

 To use the Anchor Transform Plugin, select the foot control.
 Make sure that the box "From Time Control Selection" is unchecked.
 Now you can type in the "Start From" box the frame you want the anchor to start from, and type in the "End From" box the frame you want it to end at.

 Other free Maya Plugins

 Other free Maya plugins we recommend include the TweenMachine, Studio Library, the Parent Master, and also aTools.
 All are free to download and install, and super helpful ways to speed up your workflow.

 To find out more about Animation Apprentice, click here for a link to Frequently Asked Questions.
 To sign up for our next classroom at Animation Apprentice, follow this link.